Last Updated on April 1, 2022 by Kelly Thoreson

 #3 You’re Not Networking

-Networking scares the hell out of me.
+Networking used to scare the hell out of me.
 It is also invaluable in blogging.

 I am an outgoing, social person with loads of self-confidence.
 Still, the thought of up-selling myself to someone, especially someone I look up to, makes me cringe.